 Let’s start with the good news: assignment stress and exam anxiety are totally normal.
 Experiencing some amount of stress or anxiety is an indication that you’re human.

 It’s how your body reacts to the demands and challenges it’s faced with.
 It is completely natural to feel anxious before an exam or stressed while juggling assignment prep.

 While stress and anxiety can sometimes be overwhelming as a student, they can also be an energizing and healthy pressure that encourages you to grow your capabilities and take control of your situation.

 So how are you able to strike a balance between too little and too much stress?
 This blog will cover some techniques you can utilize to help reduce and manage exam stress and assignment anxiety.

-Slow down to speed up.
+1. Slow down to speed up

 It might not seem like a huge deal, but those rituals are actually super helpful when it comes to telling your brain it’s time to get out of work mode and into rest mode.
-And rest mode is incredibly important.
-Our attention span is a limited resource – there are only so many things we can take in and process at any given moment, and to keep running on high-alert is cognitively expensive for our brains.
+And rest mode is incredibly important, especially when preparing for exams.
+Our attention span is a limited resource.
+There are only so many things we can take in and process at any given moment, and to keep running on high alert is cognitively expensive for our brains.
 In order to learn something or focus powerfully, we need to take breaks.
-Schedule downtime in your daily plan, and stick to it.
+Schedule downtime in your daily study plan, and stick to it.
 Take regular breaks during the day and make sure to switch off at night to recharge.

 It’s unproductive to try and force yourself to study when your focus and productivity levels are low.
 You are better to try and use those times as your downtime to relax, catch up with friends, exercise, or do something you enjoy, and then make use of the times that work best for you.